trstlabs/intento/docs/contracts/cosmwasm.md

 5) An AutoMsg to execute 1-time or recurringly.
 This can defined in the CodeInfo or at Contract Instantiation

-1,2,3,4 are similar to develop as in other smart contract platforms.
-Encryption and privacy are enabled by the blockchain, and the developer can carelessly use the benefits of these.
+Points 1,2,3,4 are similar to develop as in other smart contract platforms.
+Encryption and privacy are enabled by the blockchain, and the developer can use the benefits of these.
-For 5, automatically executing code, an automated message should be enabled, and this can point to an existing function or to a completely seperate one than that can be executed on by the users of the contract.
+For point 5, automatically executing code, an auto message should be defined.
+This can point to a user-executable function or to a function that can only be executed by the contract itself.

-You can name this AutoMsg, or anything else.
-Refer to the message to be executed as AutoMsg, so people viewing the contract code are aware of the which part of the contract can run automatically.
+For your conveniance the message to call the function can be named *AutoMsg*.
+Naming it AutoMsg allows people viewing the contract code to be aware of the which part of the contract is to be run automatically.

 ![Example auto_msg](./auto_msg_example.png)